Muhammad Muhsin Khan: Biography

 Muhammad Muhsin Khan was born in 1927 in Kasur, British India.
-His nasab (patronymic) is: Muhammad Muhsin bin Muhi-ud-Din bin Ahmed Al-Essa Al-Khoashki Al-Jamandi Al-Afghani.
+His nasab (patronymic) is: Muhammad Muhsin bin Muhi-ud-Din bin Ahmed al-Essa al-Khoashki al-Jamandi al-Afghani.
 His grandparents emigrated from Afghanistan in order to escape from war and tribal strifes.
-He belongs to the Kheshgi Pashtun tribe (arabized as Al-Khoashki) that resides in the valley of Arghistan, Kandahar province Afghanistan, where he completed most of his education.
+He belongs to the Kheshgi Pashtun tribe (arabized as Al-Khoashki) that resides in the valley of Arghistan, Kandahar Province Afghanistan, where he completed most of his education.

 He received an MBBS degree from the University of the Punjab, and a Diploma of Chest Diseases from the University of Wales.
 Prior to his studies at the University of Wales, he worked in the university hospital of the University of Lahore.
 He later worked with Saudi Arabia's Ministry of Health, and then became the director of El-Sadad Hospital for the Chest Diseases.
 He moved to Madinah, where he served as the Chief of Department of Chest Diseases at the King Faisal Specialist Hospital and Research Center.
 He later became the director of the clinic of the Islamic University of Madinah.

-Muhsin Khan died on Wednesday 14 July 2021 in Madinah, Saudi Arabia.
+Muhsin Khan died on 14 July 2021 in Madinah, Saudi Arabia.
 His funeral prayers were offered in Masjid al-Haram and he was buried in Jannat al-Baqi'.